Vermont Integrated Curriculum

 - Leadership Development - Bridge Clerkship - support professional growth and extend the learning of Foundations competencies into clinical applications and decision- making.

-- Diverse Clinical Settings - From The University of Vermont Medical Center, in Burlington, VT; to Danbury Medical Center, in Danbury, CT; to Eastern Maine Medical Center, in Bangor, ME; and St. Mary's Hospital, in West Palm Beach, FL.
+- Diverse Clinical Settings - From The University of Vermont Medical Center, in Burlington, VT; to Danbury Medical Center, in Danbury, CT; to Norwalk Hospital in Norwalk, CT; and St. Mary's Hospital, in West Palm Beach, FL.
 See Clinical Affiliates for more information.